mwkling/simple-react-rails-app/README.md

 A simple app that integrates Rails 5 with the react-rails gem.

-Originally created for a talk at the (Ann Arbor Ruby Meetup)[http://a2rb.org/].
+Originally created for a talk at the [Ann Arbor Ruby Meetup](http://a2rb.org/).

 ## Setup